 When the IRB approves research with conditions, the conditions will be documented in the IRB minutes.
+The conditions for approval are communicated to the investigator via email through IRB Manager.

 When the convened IRB approves research with conditions, the IRB may designate the IRB Chair (and/or other qualified individual(s)) to review responsive materials from the investigator and determine that the conditions have been satisfied.
 If the conditions have not been satisfied, or are only partially satisfied, the responsive materials must be referred to the convened IRB for review.